 n.
-Impairment of non-financial assets
+Impairment of Non-financial Assets

 The carrying amounts of the Bank's non-financial assets other than corporate tax assets and deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 An impairment loss is recognised if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
 A cash-generating unit is the smallest identifiable asset that generates cash flows that are largely independent from other assets.
-Impairment losses are recognised in profit or n.
-Impairment of non-financial assets (Continued)
+Impairment losses are recognised in profit or loss.

-loss.
 Impairment losses recognised in respect of cash generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the unit (group of units) on a pro rata basis.